wxjiao/wxjiao.github.io/_pages/home.md

 2. Agent2World: Learning to Generate Symbolic World Models via Adaptive Multi-Agent Feedback.
 Under Review 2026.
 3. LoopTool: Closing the Data–Training Loop for Robust LLM Tool Calls.
 Under Review 2026.
 4. Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards.
 Under Review 2026.
 5. DeepCompress: A Dual Reward Strategy for Dynamically Exploring and Compressing Reasoning Chains.
-Under Review 2025.
+ICLR 2026.
 6. REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Large Reasoning Models.
-Under Review 2025.
+ICLR 2026.
 7. **DeepAgent: A General Reasoning Agent with Scalable Toolsets.
 WWW 2026.**
 8. Learning to Ask: When LLM Agents Meet Unclear Instruction.
 EMNLP 2025.
 9. How Far Are We on the Decision-Making of LLMs?
 Evaluating LLMs' Gaming Ability in Multi-Agent Environments.
 ICLR 2025.